Reimagine, Reduce, Reinvest: Achieving Justice and Safety by Focusing on Community Needs

 Close the Rikers Island jails

 Second, incarceration should be reserved only for the most necessary cases.
-Putting people in jail can do serious harm to them and their families and communities and is often counterproductive.
-Removing people from their lives, work, educational opportunities, and family and subjecting them to the chaos and brutality of Rikers usually only worsens the problems that led them into trouble in the first place.
+Putting people in jail can do serious harm to them, their families, and communities, and is often counterproductive.
+Removing people from their lives, work, educational opportunities, and family, and subjecting them to the chaos and brutality of Rikers, usually only worsens the problems that led them into trouble in the first place.

-Removing all incarcerated people from Rikers Island before the end of 2027 will be a high priority, because the location and condition of the jails there contributes to the dysfunction, inhumanity, and incredible costs of today’s jail system—nearly $500,000 per incarcerated person per year.
+Removing all incarcerated people from Rikers Island before the end of 2027 will be a high priority because the location and condition of the jails there contribute to the dysfunction, inhumanity, and incredible costs to the City—nearly $500,000 per incarcerated person per year.
 Closing Rikers is the only acceptable path forward for our city and a smaller, more humane, more accessible, more accountable jail system will ultimately save lives, as well as hundreds of millions of dollars each year, if not more, that will be reinvested in communities.

 Investing in the Well-being of Returning Community Members to Stop Cycles of Arrest, Prosecution, and Incarceration

 In order to make New York City safer for everyone and reduce incarceration, a Donovan administration will reimagine how to help people who are coming home, so that they succeed in our communities rather than end up returning to jail and prison.

 The best way to accomplish this goal is to invest in the programs and services that build stability, address health needs, and provide opportunity to these returning community members.

 When people continually cycle through arrest, prosecution, and jail, the justice system is not working as it should, and we all are worse off for it.
 The enormous costs of justice involvement, from policing to the courts to jail and prison, fall on city taxpayers.